molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 - is built around the idea that performance must accomodate occasional (once a year or less) accessing the data
 - data is stored in two physical locations in the Netherlands
 - **tape data does not have a backup**, so be extremely carefull with the data deletion
+- this service has the [ISO 27001 certification](https://www.surf.nl/en/services/data-archive)

 It is the storage that is provided on the external host.
 Currently we only have one archive provider - [SURF](https://www.surf.nl/en/services/data-archive).